Amoxicillin, 250 mg capsules 16 pcs

 Very rare: antibiotic-associated colitis (including pseudomembranous and hemorrhagic colitis), black “hairy” tongue.

 Very rare: hepatitis and cholestatic jaundice.
-Elevation of aspartate aminotransferase (ACT) and/or alanine aminotransferase (ALT) activity of moderate degree in blood plasma.
+Increased activity of aspartate aminotransferase (AST) and/or alanine aminotransferase (ALT) to a moderate degree in blood plasma.

-Very rare: skin reactions such as erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, exfoliative dermatitis, acute generalized exanthematous pustulosis (OGEP) and drug rash with eosinophilia and systemic symptomatology (DRESS syndrome).
+Very rare: skin reactions such as erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, exfoliative dermatitis, acute generalized exanthematous pustulosis (AGEP) and drug rash with eosinophilia and systemic symptoms (DRESS syndrome).

 Renal and urinary system disorders